-Jamie Vardy continues to thrive as Leicester’s talisman despite entering the twilight of his incredible career, the reigning Premier League Golden Boot holder having begun the new season in similar fashion.
+Jamie Vardy continues to thrive as Leicester’s talisman despite entering the twilight of his incredible career, with the Foxes’ forward having enjoyed another prolific start to the Premier League season.

-Following another blistering start to the season for the forward we’ve decided to look at some other players who continued scoring goals late in their careers, here are the five players to score the most Premier League goals after their 30th birthdays:
+As Vardy continues to defy time, we’ve decided to look back at some other players who continued scoring goals late in their careers, here are the five players to score the most Premier League goals after turning 30.

 The oldest goalscorer in the history of the Premier League after finding the net aged 40 years and 268 days, Sheringham was a player who defied Father Time during a lengthy career at the top.